 During the construction of the new Teaching and Learning Center, Barnard Library is housed on the first floor of the LeFrak Center, Barnard Hall.
 Most of our collection is in off-site storage, and is not available for use.
 However, about 20,000 volumes of our most frequently used books are housed in the Milstein Undergraduate Library in Butler, rooms 406, 406A and 409 (video: How to Find a Barnard Book in the Butler Library).
 Construction of the new building is scheduled to be finished in late 2018.
 We apologize for any inconvenience that this may cause and appreciate your patience and understanding.

 Barnard Reserves, the circulating Zine collection, the Media collection and core collections of the Barnard Archives are housed in the LeFrak Center, as are newly acquired circulating books (see the LeFrak Center first floor floorplan).
 We are continuing to purchase books in accordance with our Collection Development Policy.
 With strength in women's studies, dance, art, and literature, the collections are built and actively managed in collaboration with the Barnard faculty.
-The collection is fully integrated into the Columbia University Library system and searchable through CLIO, the shared online catalog.
+The collection is fully integrated into the Columbia University Library system and is searchable through the CLIO Catalog, the shared online catalog.

-We also have two circulating specialty collections interfiled in the stacks: Lesbian Fiction and LGBTQ YA (young adult) Fiction.
+The Barnard Library also has two circulating specialty collections interfiled in the circulating collection in LeFrak: Lesbian Fiction and LGBTQ YA (young adult) Fiction.
 Both collections are cataloged and searchable through the CLIO Catalog.